WMCCheng/WMCCheng.github.io/_pages/about.md

 ---
 permalink: /
-title: "Biography"
+title: "Academic Profile"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am currently pursuing a Ph.D. in **Intelligent Science and Engineering** at **Northwestern Polytechnical University**.
-My research interests primarily include **Multi-Agent Reinforcement Learning (MARL)**, **Fuzzy Systems**, and robust cooperative decision-making under uncertain and noisy feedback.
+My research interests primarily include **Multi-Agent Reinforcement Learning (MARL)**, **Fuzzy Systems**, and **robust cooperative decision-making under uncertain and noisy feedback**.
 In particular, I am interested in investigating how positive incentive noise and reward perturbations influence exploration, coordination, learning stability, and policy robustness in cooperative multi-agent systems.

 From 2022 to 2025, I completed my master's studies in **Computer Technology** at **Ocean University of China**.
 During this period, my research focused on **Intelligent Control**, **Computer Vision**, **Visual Simultaneous Localization and Mapping (Visual SLAM)**, and **3D Reconstruction**.